leemunroe/htmlemail/README.md

 How to try out these email templates as quickly as possible.

-1. Go to [HTMLemail.io](https://htmlemail.io) and download the templates.
+1. Go to [htmlemail.io](https://htmlemail.io) and download the templates.
 2. Unzip `htmlemail.zip`.
 You should now have files that look like [this](https://cloud.githubusercontent.com/assets/15963/17390151/353c0312-59bf-11e6-86ba-4761a85cf555.png).
-3. Open up [PutsMail](https://putsmail.com/tests/new) and create a new test email.
+3. Open up [Postdrop](https://postdrop.io) and create a new test email.
 Enter your email as the recipient.
-4. Open up one of the inlined emails `alert-success-inlined.html` in your favorite editor.
-Copy and paste the code into PutsMail like [this](https://cloud.githubusercontent.com/assets/15963/17390249/1a40e266-59c0-11e6-8018-6b7dbbb9a206.png).
+4. Open up one of the inlined or embedded emails e.g. `alert-success-inlined.html` in your favorite editor.
+Make any copy changes you want to make.
+Copy and paste the code into Postdrop.
+Hit send.
 5. Check your inbox to see a [preview of your email](https://cloud.githubusercontent.com/assets/15963/17390295/a9af54f0-59c0-11e6-9959-2ca4ba294621.png).

 🎉